ppy/osu-wiki/news/2025/2025-06-29-coegts-2025-registrations-now-open.md

 As a special event as well this year, the **Qualifier results** will be showcased at COE itself, along with the **main mappool showcase**.

-The tournament's detailed schedule and all relevant info for participating can be found below.
+The tournament's detailed schedule and location info, along with all relevant info for participating can be found below.

+## Where is this being held?

+**COEGTS 2025** will take place in **'s-Hertogenbosch, Netherlands** and last for 3 days — July 31st to August 2nd!

+This tournament is part of the much larger **[cavoe's osu! event](https://cavoe.events/)**, held at the **[Brabanthallen](https://www.google.com/maps/place/Brabanthallen+'s-Hertogenbosch/@51.70108,5.2877284,17z/data=!3m1!4b1!4m6!3m5!1s0x47c6ee65819003b5:0x91cdd97244523100!8m2!3d51.7010767!4d5.2903033!16s%2Fg%2F121gvb7r)** (Diezekade 2, 5222 AK 's-Hertogenbosch, Netherlands), happening for the whole week, from July 28th to August 3rd.

+**Do note that having a ticket to COE during July 31st to August 2nd is mandatory** to play in this tournament.
+Head over to the [event's website](https://cavoe.events) if you haven't bought years!

 ## Tournament schedule